Pet Health Care: Keeping Your Pet Healthy

 - Inoculations and/or tests for the following diseases (6-8 weeks and older, as your vet recommends).
 This list is accompanied by a brief description of the diseases for which the vaccinations are recommended.
 They are divided for dogs and cats.

-For Your Kitty: Feline Distemper (Panleukopenia), Chlamydia, Calici, Rhinotracheitis, Feline Leukemia test & vaccination.
-These vaccinations are available in various combinations and there is one that includes them all, FVRCP-CL.
+For Cats: Feline Distemper (Panleukopenia), Calici, Rhinotracheitis (Herpesvirus), Feline Leukemia test & vaccination.
+These vaccinations are available in various combinations and there is one that includes them all.
 Your vet may use this or another combination.

-For Your Dog: Distemper, Hepatitis, Leptospirosis, Parvovirus, Coronavirus, often given as a “combination” shot- DHLP/P-C; Bordatella (Kennel Cough) which is given much like a nasal spray; Heartworm test & preventative purchased from your vet.
+For Dog: Distemper, Hepatitis, Leptospirosis, Parvovirus, Coronavirus, often given as a “combination” shot- DHLP/P-C; Bordetella (Kennel Cough) which is given much like a nasal spray; Heartworm test & preventative purchased from your vet.

-Distemper, Parainfluenza and Bordatella are canine respiratory diseases.
+- Distemper, Parainfluenza and Bordetellaare canine respiratory diseases.
 Distemper typically is signaled by cold like symptoms: coughing, sneezing, discharge from the eyes and nose, and lack of energy.
 Parainfluenza is airborne and is very contagious.
 Symptoms include: harsh dry cough, loss of appetite, runny eyes and nose and depression.
 Distemper and Parainfluenza are most often fatal or, if the dog does survive, they can cause serious damage to your dog’s system.
-Bordatella, while not fatal, does not have a cure.
+Bordetella, while not fatal, does not have a cure.
 It is often treated with antibiotics to prevent secondary infection.

 In general, be extremely cautious of using home remedies for your pet.
 Before using “people medications,” consult your vet; the results could be fatal.
 Also, do not give one pet’s medication to another pet without consulting your vet.
 A pet with the same or similar symptoms may have a completely different disease.
 Be cautious when reading labels of medication, shampoos, sprays etc., as there are products on the market that are safe for dogs, but fatal for cats.